hasura/graphql-engine/docs/graphql/manual/api-reference/query.rst

    * - ``_has_keys_all``
      - ``?&``

-(For more details on what these operators do, refer `Postgres docs <https://www.postgresql.org/docs/current/static/functions-json.html#FUNCTIONS-JSONB-OP-TABLE>`_.)
+(For more details on what these operators do, refer to `Postgres docs <https://www.postgresql.org/docs/current/static/functions-json.html#FUNCTIONS-JSONB-OP-TABLE>`_.)

 Text related operators :